 - Internships and teaching

 - Volunteering and interacting with local communities via the Berkeley Lab Booth at street fairs

 - Bring your child to work day

-- Personal finance and Investment workshops to enable and empower DEI groups, for example:
+- Personal finance and investment workshops to enable and empower historically marginalized groups

 - Workshops and roundtables with women & minority-owned VC & PE firms

 - Women & minorities in investing